Back to Blog

 Across the accounts we manage, Sponsored Display retargeting campaigns consistently deliver conversion rates 2-3 times higher than prospecting campaigns targeting cold audiences.
 The cost per acquisition is lower, the return on ad spend is higher, and the incremental sales are often purchases that simply would not have happened without the reminder.

-Yet many sellers pour their entire budget into finding new eyeballs while ignoring the warm audience that already showed up.
+Yet many authors pour their entire budget into finding new eyeballs while ignoring the warm audience that already showed up.

 How Amazon Sponsored Display Retargeting Works